krakenjs/express-enrouten/README.md

 });
 ```

-A 'controller' is defined as any javascript file (extension of `.js`)
+### Controller Files
-that exports a function which accepts a single argument. **NOTE: Any file in the directory tree that matches the API will
+A 'controller' is defined as any javascript file (extension of `.js`) which exports a function that accepts a single argument.
-be invoked/initialized with the server object.**
+**NOTE: Any file in the directory tree that matches the API will be invoked/initialized with the express application object.**
 ```javascript
 // Good :)
 // controllers/controller.js